Moons of Jupiter: Characteristics

 The Galilean moons.
-From left to right, in order of increasing distance from Jupiter: Io; Europa; Ganymede; Callisto.
+From left to right, in order of increasing distance from Jupiter: Io, Europa, Ganymede, and Callisto.

 The physical and orbital characteristics of the moons vary widely.
 The four Galileans are all over 3100 km in diameter; the largest Galilean, Ganymede, is the ninth largest object in the Solar System, after the Sun and seven of the planets, Ganymede being larger than Mercury.
 All other Jovian moons are less than 250 km in diameter, with most barely exceeding 5 km.
 Their orbital shapes range from nearly perfectly circular to highly eccentric and inclined, and many revolve in the direction opposite to Jupiter's rotation (retrograde motion).

-Origin and evolution
+Formation

+Regular satellites

 The relative masses of the Jovian moons.
 Those smaller than Europa are not visible at this scale, and combined would only be visible at 100× magnification.

-Jupiter's regular satellites are believed to have formed from a circumplanetary disk, a ring of gravitated gas and solid debris analogous to a protoplanetary disk.
+Jupiter's regular satellites are thought to have formed from a circumplanetary disk, a ring of gravitated gas and solid debris analogous to a protoplanetary disk.
 They may be the remnants of a score of Galilean-mass satellites that formed early in Jupiter's history.

 Simulations suggest that, while the disk had a relatively high mass at any given moment, over time a substantial fraction (several tenths of a percent) of the mass of Jupiter captured from the solar nebula was passed through it.
 However, only 2% of the proto-disk mass of Jupiter is required to explain the existing satellites.
 Thus, several generations of Galilean-mass satellites may have been in Jupiter's early history.
 Each generation of moons might have spiraled into Jupiter, because of drag from the disk, with new moons then forming from the new debris captured from the solar nebula.
 By the time the present (possibly fifth) generation formed, the disk had thinned so that it no longer greatly interfered with the moons' orbits.
 The current Galilean moons were still affected, falling into and being partially protected by an orbital resonance with each other, which still exists for Io, Europa, and Ganymede: they are in a 1:2:4 resonance.
 Ganymede's larger mass means that it would have migrated inward at a faster rate than Europa or Io.
 Tidal dissipation in the Jovian system is still ongoing and Callisto will likely be captured into the resonance in about 1.5 billion years, creating a 1:2:4:8 chain.